jrroosevelt/VS2PCG/Card clarifications A-L.md

 If Blade gets turned face down while he has a Stake counter, the Stake counter will be removed (just like +1/+1 and -1/-1 counters).

-Once Blade is Level 2, **Synthetic Blood Seri
+Once Blade is Level 2, **Synthetic Blood Serum** will start wounding him at the end of every one of your turns except for turns where you used the Super Power to heal Blade.

 # [Blindspot](http://vs.tcgbrowser.com/images/cards/big/FRE-009.jpg)
 *Set: Freedom Force*